Country _ Name

 As mentioned, FinTechs providing loans with own means do not require any license from the Colombian State.

-On the other hand, according to Law 1676 of 2013, the minimum condition for factoring in Colombia is to be a company legally organised as a legal entity and to be registered in the Chamber of Commerce.
+On the other hand, according to Law 1676 of 2013, the minimum condition for factoring in Colombia is to be a company legally organized as a legal entity and to be registered before the Chamber of Commerce.

 Additional comments regarding the legal situation for loan-giving-, factoring-, brokerage, finetrading-, and ancillary services or what FinTech’s must be aware of in this business area